mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 1. Use the XrmToolBox connection wizard as normal.
 2. When the control loads, it automatically runs a WorkAsync job that queries `pluginassembly` for "NameBuilder".
 If the plug-in (or its `plugintype` entries) is missing, the tool surfaces a blocking dialog instructing you to install the server component first.
+3. **Solution Selection for Plugin Installation**: When installing or updating the NameBuilder plugin assembly, you'll be prompted to select an unmanaged solution.
+Only unmanaged solutions are shown to ensure compatibility with ALM workflows.
+Your selection is saved per connection.
-3. Once validated, the utility caches the located `plugintype` so it can query/update the corresponding `sdkmessageprocessingstep` rows when you publish configuration changes.
+4. Once validated, the utility caches the located `plugintype` so it can query/update the corresponding `sdkmessageprocessingstep` rows when you publish configuration changes.
+5. **Component Organization**: All plugin components (assemblies and SDK message processing steps) are automatically added to your selected solution, enabling proper solution layering and transport between environments.

 ## 5. UI Tour & Core Concepts